oleg-rnd/btc-price/readme_EN.txt

-Download the archive script (there will be some files: 3 php-file to parse the exchange rate from the exchanges (BTC-E, Bitstamp, Huobi), js script, CSS file, and this manual).
+Download the archive (there will be some files: 3 php-file to parse the exchange rate from the exchanges (BTC-E, Bitstamp, Huobi), js script, CSS file, and this manual).

 Select the source of exchange (ie - exchange) and download the appropriate file parser quotations in the root folder of your site.